I found him that way

 "I know, Rick.
 It's not easy coming out of something as serious as this and then deal with immature high school crap.
 I remember I couldn't wait to finish.
 I had real problems at home.
 A drunken father and a flaky mother who hardly stood up for us.
 I didn't care who I was taking to the prom or about the SAT scores…let the others worry about that and have their stupid fun, right?"

-Ricky glanced up at him.
+Ricky glanced up.
 "What do you mean?"

 Ricky fiddled with the new chain on his belt loop.
 Mike had ruined the other one.
 His face darkened.